jrs-innovation-center/CODEcampAS/2-first-web-site/avatar.md

 Using an `HTML Image` element, we can add an avatar to our web page.

-The `img` tag is the command for the Image Element.
+The `img` tag is the command to add images to our page..
 In order to point to the image, we use an HTML Attribute named `src`.
 HTML Attributes allow us to add additional information (decoration) to an `HTML Element`.
 For example, to give the Image Element the location or url of the image: